Practice at Stream

 You’re invited to practice with us weekly in person in Port Colborne, Ontario or live online on Zoom.

 Insight Meditation, Wednesdays 7pm ET (90 mins), with Heather Fenton — Start and/or maintain a regular meditation practice.
 Each week, guided meditations are combined with instructions for bringing mindfulness into daily living.
-This meditation class is offered freely.

 Book now! or email us at hello@gentlydownthestream.org if you’d like more info.